VirgilSecurity/chat-back4app-android/README.md

     start(GET_CARDS);
 }
 ```
-  - Add new `restartableFirst` to connect presenter with fragment to the `onCreate` method along with others `restartableFirst`'s:
+  - Add new `restartableFirst` to connect presenter with fragment to the `onCreate` method along with others `restartableFirst`'s (`onGetCardSuccess` and `onGetCardError` methods will be implemented later):
 ```java
 restartableFirst(GET_CARDS, () ->
                            Observable.zip(findCard(identitySender).toObservable()